Karl Aegerter: Works

+During his prolific career, Aegerter experimented with numerous styles, influenced by the various forces at work on the artistic scene, never truly belonging to any one "school".

 Following in the line of German Expressionism, and following on the First World War, Aegerter chose those who had been marginalized by society the central focus of his work.
 The working class milieu and the mining communities were at the forefront of his themes.
 Aegerter had experienced the resulting misery of war first hand and painted this in a dark, powerful fashion – each painting standing as a call for human justice, and global peace.

 A large part of his oeuvre comes from his Social Realism phase, culminating in the largest exhibition of the year at the Kunsthalle Bern in 1926, Aegerter exhibited with Käthe Kollwitz.
 R.R.
 Junghanns, and Dora Lauterburg amongst others.
 For ten years thereafter, Aegerter did not exhibit, being fully engaged in politics.